Homeownership Bridge Lease-to-Own Program

 - The potential to be mortgage ready within 1 year

-- Submit supporting application documents for ALL adult household members:
+- Submit the application with supporting documents for ALL adult household members:

 - Three months of your most recent pay stubs and/or benefit statements